sige5193/bittly/README.zh.md

 ### License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the `LICENSE` file for details.
+This project is licensed under the GPL-2.0 - see the `LICENSE` file for details.